 I'm Tegan, a fourth year PhD student at Cornell University, where I am advised by Robert Kleinberg.
 My general interests are in theory of computing and algorithms.

-Before Cornell, I was a math and computer science double major at Carleton College, where I was advised by Layla Oesper and Mark Krusemeyer.
-I interned at the US Naval Research Lab through NREIP over summer 2017, where I contributed to modeling non-linearities of photodiodes.
-I spent my senior year researching computational models of the mental lexicon using graph theoretic measures, advised by David Liben-Nowell.
-And, I completed an independent study on applying electrical networks to select theoretical problems in mathematics.
+Before Cornell I recieved a B.A. in math and computer science at Carleton College, where I was advised by Layla Oesper and Mark Krusemeyer.
+I became interested in discrete or combinatorial optimization and theory of computer science while studying abroad at Budapest Semesters in Mathematics.
+I then spent my senior year researching computational models of the mental lexicon using graph theoretic measures under David Liben-Nowell, and I completed an independent study on using electrical networks to better understand select theoretical problems in mathematics.

-I also enjoy Japanese language, and studied abroad in Japan through the Hokkaido International Foundation.
-Outside studying, I spend my time practicing west coast swing, and reading fantasy novels and comics, and drinking lots of tea.
+I was raised in Alexandria, Virginia, just outside the nation's capital.
+Outside computer science and math, I studied abroad in Japan through the Hokkaido International Foundation.
+I also enjoy west coast swing dancing and drinking lots of tea.